airpussies/website/README.md

 # air pussies web site

 We're an [Ultimate](https://en.wikipedia.org/wiki/Ultimate_(sport)) team from Berlin, Germany.
-This repository hold the code that generates our website: Visit us at [https://airpussies.berlin](https://airpussies.berlin)
+This repository contains the code that generates our website: Visit us at [https://airpussies.berlin](https://airpussies.berlin)

 ![screenshot of our homepage](./docs/home.png)